y86-dev/lkml/README.md

 <div class="warning">

-**WARNING**: this program is still pretty experimental and might break your email, use with care!
+**WARNING**: this program is still pretty experimental and might break your emails, use with care!

 </div>

 ## Configuration